spencerhitch/notedonor/README.md

 ## Description
 Notedonor is platform though which symphonic music programs can ask for donatations.
 Multi-instrument scores transcribed into [vextab](http://www.vexflow.com/vextab/)

+A live version of Notedonor is used by [Sinfonía por la vida](www.sinfoniaporlavida.com)

 ## Dependencies
-Make sure you have npm installed.
+Make sure you have npm and php installed.

 ## Usage
 Clone the repo, and cd into it.